 A cat is considered obese if it is more than 15% over its ideal weight.
 Humans have the Body Mass Index (BMI) to tell us how close to an ideal weight we are; cats don't have an easy chart to tell them this.
-Each breed of cat has different requirements and target weights and need to be individually examined.
+Each breed of cat has different requirements and target weights, and needs to be individually examined.
 Your vet can accurately weigh your cat and check thyroid health, perform blood tests, and get an overall picture of where your cat is and where it needs to be regarding its weight and caloric needs.
 Any mammal will gain weight if it takes in more calories than it uses.
 If you or I ingest 3,000 calories and sit on the couch all day every day, we will gain a few pounds.
 Your cat is no exception – if he eats too many calories then sleeps all day long, he'll end up chubby.

 The risk level for obesity is increased in some animals.
 Mixed breed cats are more likely to be overweight than purebred cats.
-Neutered animals have lower dietary needs and are usually less active than whole animals and are more likely to become overweight.
+Neutered animals have lower dietary needs, are usually less active than whole animals, and are more likely to become overweight.
 Kittens under two years old use more calories for growth and are less likely to be overweight and cats over ten years old are more likely to be underweight than obese.
 If your cat is a neutered, 6-year-old male cross between a Maine coon and a tabby, he is at a high risk for obesity.

 Obesity can lead to a number of serious health problems and complications that can cut years off of your cat's life.
 The most common problem is Diabetes mellitus.
 Just like in humans, diabetes affects the production of insulin in the body and changes the metabolism of sugars and other carbohydrates in the body.
 Also just like in humans, obesity and inactivity only complicate the problem until it builds on itself.
 Another severe problem which can result from obesity is Hepatic lipidosis.
 This condition usually results from a dramatic decrease in metabolism usually caused by sudden anorexia in an animal.
 Fatty deposits form on the liver and can cause liver failure and possibly death in the cat.
 Other problems from obesity and poor nutrition can be lower urinary tract diseases, osteoarthritis, skin diseases, decreased stamina and exercise tolerance, decreased immunity to diseases, breathing problems, and potential complications with anesthesia and birthing.